Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: Measuring Tankie Activity

 Left-wing extremism is an understudied area in comparison to right-wing extremism.
 One of the reasons for this is that identifying online communities associated with left-wing extremist groups is challenging in and of itself.
-To address this, our first step is to identify a group of subreddits that are part of the overall tankie community, which represents a segment of the broader left-wing extremist landscape.
-Then, to explore how tankies are positioned within the overall political discourse on Reddit, we collect a set of subreddits representing more mainstream ideologies.
+To address this gap, we conduct a systematic measurement of tankie activity on Reddit.
+Our first step is to identify and measure a group of subreddits that are part of the overall tankie community (RQ1), which represents a segment of the broader left-wing extremist landscape.
+Then, to explore how tankies are positioned within the overall political discourse on Reddit, we collect and analyze data from subreddits representing mainstream ideologies.
+This allows us to measure the relative positioning of tankies within the wider ideological spectrum.
+Lastly, we measure the community growth of tankies by analyzing the monthly active user counts and migration patterns within the larger far-left community to quantify the size and activity level of its user base (RQ1).

-\descr{Reddit.} Reddit is one of the world's largest social media platforms, with over 1.5 billion monthly visits as of February 2022~\cite{statista2022}.
-Reddit is made up of over 130,000 communities called ``subreddits,'' which are moderated by volunteer users and have their own rules.
-Users can participate in subreddits by submitting links, commenting, and voting on submissions and comments.
-Reddit also allows subreddits to display a banner, which is usually located near the list of submissions.
-Banners are often used to communicate the theme, purpose, rules, etc. of the subreddit.
-Reddit's diverse set of political subreddits offer the opportunity to study and position tankies within the broader political spectrum.
-Additionally, because of its user-created and moderated communities, Reddit has been the subject of various studies on extremist online communities and the moderation actions taken against them~\cite{ribeiro2020evolution,mamie2021anti,aliapoulios2021gospel,horta2021platform,chandrasekharan2022quarantined}, making it an ideal platform to understand the tankie community.
+\descr{Why Reddit?} Reddit, with over 1.5 billion monthly visits as of March 2022~\cite{statista2022}, is among the world's leading social platforms.
+It comprises over 130,000 ``subreddits,'' each with its own rules and moderated by volunteers.
+Users engage by posting links, commenting, and voting.
+Each subreddit can feature a banner, often conveying its theme or rules.
+Reddit's variety of political subreddits provides insights into tankies' positioning in the political landscape.
+Given its user-driven communities, Reddit has been studied for extremist groups and moderation strategies~\cite{ribeiro2020evolution,mamie2021anti,aliapoulios2021gospel,horta2021platform,chandrasekharan2022quarantined}, making it ideal for analyzing the tankie community.